vijay-eis/rfcs/text/0000-localizing-api-messages.md

 - Any front-end module that uses mod-circulation can require ui-mod-circulation to load the translation files.
 - All mod-circulation translation strings go into a single module.
 *Cons*
+- Additional overhead in managing more ui modules
+- Not all originating messages can be mapped to a frontend module

 ### Option 2b
 For each back-end interface with translation keys create a dedicated front-end module with language files: